-- (d) The Human Resources Director or designee is responsible for coordination of interviews.
-Best practices for interviews will be followed, as determined by legal counsel, the County Administrator, and Human Resources Director. - (e) The interview teams for all positions will include at least one employee of the county who has attended training on employment law and best practices related to interviews, the Supervisor, and the Department Head or designated representative.
-County Board representative(s) may participate in the interview portion of the hiring process if the opening is for a Department Head position.
-The Human Resources Director or designee will participate in the interview portion of the hiring process at the request of the Supervisor or Department Head, as periodically requested by the County Administrator, and when there is no one on the interview team who has attended a training on employment law and best practices related to interviews as conducted by the county's labor attorney. - (f) Any candidate not receiving an interview will be notified in writing or via email.
+- (a) The Human Resources Director or designee is responsible for coordination of interviews.
+Best practices for interviews will be followed, as determined by legal counsel, the County Administrator, and Human Resources Director. - (b) The interview teams for all positions will typically be comprised of a combination of the supervisor(s), department head, and HR Director or designee.
+The panel should include at least one employee of the county who has attended training on employment law and best practices related to interviews, County Board representative(s) may participate in the interview portion of the hiring process if the opening is for a Department Head position. - (c) Any candidate not receiving an interview will be notified in writing or via email.
 If a candidate is interviewed, but not selected for the position, the Human Resources Director or designee shall notify the candidate.
 The Human Resources Director or designee shall be responsible for notification to the candidates.